The drone industry is booming.

 How Many Drones Have Been Sold In The US?

-According to the FAA, there were around 1.1 million drones in the United States as of December 31, 2017.
+There were around 1.1 million drones in the United States as of December 31, 2017.
 By 2019, that number will reach 2 million.
 Source: FAA

 - The number of drones is expected to more than double over the next year to more than 2.4 million units. – FAA